postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 You can rename your personal or team Workspaces.

-In the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a personal or team Workspace and click the Ellipsis button.
+In the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a personal or team Workspace and click the ***Ellipsis (...)*** button.

 #### Renaming personal Workspaces

-To rename your personal Workspaces, select "Rename" from the Ellipsis button menu.
+To rename your personal Workspaces, select "Rename" from the ***Ellipsis (...)*** button menu.
 Then enter the new name for the Workspace in the "Name" field and save your changes.

 [![rename personal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-edit-workspace-details-personal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-edit-workspace-details-personal.png)

 #### Renaming team Workspaces

-To rename your team Workspaces, select "Rename" from the Ellipsis button menu.
+To rename your team Workspaces, select "Rename" from the ***Ellipsis (...)*** button menu.
 Then enter the new name for the Workspace in the "Name" field and save your changes.
 You must have admin privileges to modify team settings.

 [![rename team](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-edit-WS-details-team.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-edit-WS-details-team.png)